 Members swipe your membership card and enter your 6 digit password (default DOB i.e. 010198).
 Visitors obtain a guest ticket and enter the number and password where prompted.

 If all computers are in use you may book the next available computer through a booking station.
-Computer sessions are one hour long.
-If no other user is waiting you may extend your session for a further hour.
+Computer sessions are half an hour long.

 For Wi-Fi access select ‘Cairns Libraries Wi-Fi’ on your mobile device.
 Daily download limit of 1GB for members and 500mb for visitors applies.
 When this quota has been used you will no longer be able to access the Internet.
 Please save your work regularly.

 If you are experiencing difficulties with the Wi-Fi please contact the support desk on 1300 135 249.

 Copying and printing services are available for 20 cents per page at all of our branches for both members and visitors.
 Cairns Libraries accept EFTPOS/Credit card payments only.

 To check the balance on your library card or guest ticket, swipe it through or enter the number at the Autoloader pay station.
 You can also check your balance on a booking station under Manage Your Accounts.

 eSmart - Web Safety

 The Australian Cyber Security Centre (ACSC) leads the Australian Government’s efforts to improve cyber security.